theminor/yanta/README.md

 # yanta

-Yet Another Note Taking App (yanta) is a simple, git powered, encrypted, note-taking and task management app.
+Yet Another Note Taking App (yanta) is a simple note-taking and task management app.

-*Currently designing - I haven't started it yet.*
+**Status:** *Still very much a work in process.
+Only basic functionality is implemented as of yet!*

 Why another to-do/note app?
 None of them do what I want.
-Here are the features we are looking for:
+Here are the features I hope to add at some point:

-- Uses git to track note changes
+- [ ] Use git to track note changes
-- encrypted end-to-end (nothing stored on server that isn't encrypted)
+- [ ] encryption - end-to-end (nothing stored on server that isn't encrypted) - with the ability to turn this on or off
-- can be self-hosted
+- [x] self-hosted or not hosted at all (completely in-browser)
-- Markdown Note styling
+- [x] Markdown-based notes and to-do lists
-- Api or api-like ability to create, modify, and delete notes from other sources
+- [ ] Api or api-like ability to create, modify, and delete notes from other sources
-- Progressive Web App - all runs server-side, written in javascript, node for back-end
+- [x] Progressive Web App
-- Possible integration with github (store data in a github repo?)/ability to sync/backup to cloud storage
+- [ ] Possible integration with github for sync/storage?
+Other sync solutions?

 Apps like Laverna and Turtl do a lot of these things but not all.